bread-wolf/rts-aw-2022-demos/README.md

 pip install pytrinamic
 ```

+Examples from basic_examples can be ran standalone, and demonstrate the basic features of PyTrinamic.
+helpers contain more complex code that is used in main.py, it builds up on the basic examples makign them reusable and functional.

 ### How to contribute

 For contributing, isort and black are necessary, both will automatically run within vscode default python extension.